leilaicruz/Experimental_Journal/journal/2019-05/URA_TRANSFORMATION_DOCUMENTATION2019-05-20.md

 ## Things we dont understand:
 1. **Where does the URA gene was inserted during transformation?** Since the homology arms of the ADE2 we are using has no overlap anywhere else in the genome there is no way the URA gene, in between the homology arms, can be inserted some where else.
 The bands at the same heigh as the control indicates the ADE2 is intacted,as the yll3a.
 2. **Why there is one colony showing the right and the wrong band at the same time?** This means that the URA gene + promotor  was inserted in the ADE2 locus, replacing it , and at the same time not replacing it ????????????????

+## Next experiments
+1. Sequencing the ADE2 gene of yll3a, and one small and big colony, to see if the ADE2 we are taking from SGD is indeed the same sequence as the one we have in yll3a.